Look at these 42 cool kitchens with vaulted ceilings. There are some great ideas here to help you plan.

 This small one-wall kitchen looked bigger because of the vaulted ceiling.
 Black table set, built-in stainless steel fridge, and the black dining table can be found in this cozy kitchen.

 This spacious white kitchen looked even larger because of the white vaulted ceiling.
 The suspended pendant light fixture reduces the space created by the ceiling.
 The wooden stool with a metal frame is perfect for the white kitchen island.

 This white kitchen looked larger with the vaulted ceiling with exposed beams.
 The beams add visual interest to this kitchen.
 To reduce the vast space created by the ceiling are the gorgeous light fixture.

 Exposed beams add visual interest.
 Why not check our gallery of 60 Living Rooms with Exposed Brick?

 The barrel- vault ceiling in this kitchen provides an airy atmosphere.
 The tiles in the ceiling match the backsplash of this kitchen.
-The three light fixture reduce the vast space created by the vault ceiling.
+The three light fixture reduces the vast space created by the vaulted ceiling.

-Beautifully-designed ceiling with skylight is the focal point of this kitchen.
-Three wooden stools accompany the kitchen island that match with the wooden flooring.
-Equally marvelous are the two- bubble shaped light fixture.
+Beautifully-designed ceiling with a skylight is the focal point of this kitchen.
+Three wooden stools accompany the kitchen island that matches with the wooden flooring.
+Equally marvelous is the two bubble-shaped light fixture.

 This contemporary kitchen in San Francisco made the area look spacious because of the open floor plan, glass walls, and vaulted ceilings.
 The incorporation of numerous lights make this room warm and inviting.
 Stainless steel oven, gas range and other top of the line appliances occupy this kitchen.
 The glossy finish of the countertop matches the matte finish of the wood flooring.